Wells and Borings

 Find an Accredited Water Testing Laboratory

-- Search for Accredited Laboratories: You can search all MDH-accredited laboratories in the United States.
+- Search for Accredited Laboratories: You can search for all MDH-accredited laboratories in the United States.

 Each laboratory may list your test results differently.
 The table below lists the main contaminants MDH recommends you test for, the level of the contaminant that can be harmful in your drinking water, and what you can do to protect your household’s health.
 Please contact the laboratory or MDH with questions about your results.